manisha-solipuram/transcript-cleaner/README.md

 ### Overview

 This code cleans up a webvtt format file transcript.
 This works for both zoom and webex downloaded transcript files.
+The repository contains a sample file to test the utility with (sample.vtt)

 ### Example